DavaoSecurity/OSINT/README.md

 NOTE: Make sure that torrc is configured to SOCKS_PORT localhost:9050.
 Use your own APIs for Shodan, theHarvester, MOSINT, Sherlock and Twint. <br/>

 # Scripts
-install.sh installs a few extras. up.sh updates the base, installed Kali OS. <br/>
+install.sh installs a few extras. up.sh updates the base, installed Kali OS. fullOSINT.py is very detailed. <br/>
 osint.sh and osint1.sh run the individual commands and saves output to local storage.
 Follow the instruction in the osint.sh and osint1.sh file comments. <br/>

 # SSH